See how online programs help you fit education into your busy life.

-Psychology is the most popular online bachelor's degree program at Penn State, too, says Wayne Smutz, dean of continuing education and the UCLA Extension at the University of California, Los Angeles.
+Psychology is the most popular online bachelor's degree program at Penn State, says Wayne Smutz, dean of continuing education and the UCLA Extension at the University of California, Los Angeles.

 "It's a degree that can be used in a variety of different ways because it's a very flexible subject matter," he explains.
 "Students may choose to go into areas like health care, business, and human resources."